 Still, there are obviously plenty of people who believe in the potential of Ethereum, Bitcoin, and blockchain technologies.
 Even at today's inflated GPU prices with mining profitability slumping, some people are likely still making a go at mining.
 At least if the value of the coins drops, you still have the hardware that's at least worth something (provided the card doesn't prematurely die due to heavy mining use).
 That means, despite the overall rankings (in terms of time to break even), you're generally better off buying newer hardware if possible.

 Top Picks for the Best Mining GPUs

-GeForce RTX 2060 Super / RTX 2070: Ethereum mining needs a lot of memory bandwidth, and all of the RTX 20-series GPUs with 8GB end up at around 44MH/s and 130W of power, meaning you should buy whichever is cheapest.
-That's usually the RTX 2060 Super, or the older RTX 2070.
+GeForce RTX 2060 Super: Ethereum mining needs a lot of memory bandwidth, and all of the RTX 20-series GPUs with 8GB end up at around 44MH/s and 130W of power, meaning you should buy whichever is cheapest.
+That's usually the RTX 2060 Super, or maybe the older RTX 2070.

-Radeon RX 580 8GB: All the Polaris GPUs with 8GB of GDDR5 memory (including the RX 590, RX 580 8GB, RX 570 8GB, RX 480 8GB, and RX 470 8GB) end up with relatively similar performance, depending on how well your card's memory overclocks.
-The RX 590 is currently the cheapest (theoretically), but it's not as readily available as some other GPUs, so look for any of the other Polaris 10/20 GPUs remain viable.
+Radeon RX 570 8GB: All the Polaris GPUs with 8GB of GDDR5 memory (including the RX 590, RX 580 8GB, RX 570 8GB, RX 480 8GB, and RX 470 8GB) end up with relatively similar performance, depending on how well your card's memory overclocks.
+The RX 570 is currently the cheapest (theoretically), but it's not as readily available as some other GPUs, so look for any of the other Polaris 10/20 GPUs.
 Just don't get the 4GB models!

 Radeon RX Vega 56/64: Overall performance is good, and some cards can perform much better — our reference models used for testing are more of a worst-case choice for most of the GPUs.
 After tuning, some Vega cards might even hit 45-50MH/s, which would put this higher up the chart.
 Try to find a card for under $500, though.